Traffic Safety Corporation

 The Flight Light team manages a suite of 3 WordPress websites, two of which shared nearly identical code, but were maintained completely separately, essentially doubling development time when updating or adding features.

-In addition to streamlining the development experience, the Flight Light team wanted to turn some serious attention to Google’s new Core Web Vitals measurements.
+In addition to streamlining the development experience, the Flight Light team wanted to improve their scores for Google’s new Core Web Vitals measurements.
 With customers across the globe, site speed was a priority.

 Improving Site Speed and Core Web Vitals